The Netherlands, e-commerce and logistics

 Opportunities

-Accounting for more than nearly70 percent4 of all transactions, iDeal is the most commonly used payment method in the Netherlands and is affiliated with all major Dutch banks.
+Accounting for more than nearly 70 percent4 of all transactions, iDeal is the most commonly used payment method in The Netherlands and is affiliated with all major Dutch banks.
 The online payment system enables consumer to make purchases via direct online transfers from their bank accounts.
-Credit card, Paypal, gift certificates, AfterPay, and Klarna are also commonly used in the Netherlands.
+Credit card, Paypal, gift certificates, AfterPay, and Klarna are also commonly used in The Netherlands.

 A boost in online spending is generally seen in the run-up to the following holidays: Valentine's Day (February 14), Mother's Day (second Sunday in May), Father's Day (third Sunday in June), Sinterklaas (December 5), and Christmas (December 25).